Mobile social network: Mobile commerce

 Mobile commerce, or m-commerce, is a branch of e-commerce, that is available in a form of apps and mobile sites.
 In some apps like letgo, it is easy for the buyer to talk to the seller about specifics about the product or negotiate the price and this assumes a form of social networking.
 It also narrows the search down by cities and topics to make it more efficient.
 Some major e-commerce sites, such as Amazon and eBay, are also available in apps, so that people can shop anytime and anywhere.
 Particularly, however, some mobile social media networks add m-commerce functionalities to their applications.
 For instance, there is the case of the Facebook Marketplace where people can sell and purchase products through their mobile devices.
 Many e-commerce and m-commerce applications are also increasingly developed to interface with other applications such as mobile payment, banking, and ticketing applications so customers can easily pay or accept payments.
 There is the case of Instagram, which in 2018 became open to merchants using the Shopify platform.

 Mobile payments

 Mobile payment social networks such as Venmo and Square Cash allow for person-to-person money transfer between family and friends, with a swipeable feed of payment details similar to Facebook's News Feed.

-Miscellaneous

-There are still many functionalities of mobile social networks that do not fall into any specific categories.
-One is collecting rebates.
-Ibotta allows users to submit receipts to collect rebates for items they have purchased.
-They also added in a teamwork element where you can work with your friends to reach goals such as redeeming a certain amount of dollars or redeeming a certain amount of rebates for monetary rewards.
-Observers are also expecting the mobile social computing platform to be pivotal in the emergence of new technologies due to its rich sensing capabilities.
-For instance, it can augment real-world experiences, allowing mobile devices to bridge the physical world and the Internet.